Press enter or spacebar to select a desired language.

 Fox Tech HS - SAISD

-Danika Maddox was born in Del Rio, Texas, but she calls San Antonio her home and looks forward to finishing her high school education at Fox Tech, as well as her bachelor's degree through San Antonio College, before pursuing law school.
-She is highly academic focused, participating in many clubs and always looking for opportunities to help.
+Danika Maddox was born in Del Rio, Texas, but she calls San Antonio her home and looks forward to completing her high school education at Fox Tech, as well as earning her bachelor's degree through San Antonio College, before pursuing a career in law school.
+She is highly academically focused, participating in numerous clubs and consistently seeking opportunities to contribute.
 Danika plans on eventually becoming a representative in the SkillsUSA and YMCA Youth & Government organizations.
-At the end of her school career she plans to graduate with a JSD, Doctor of Juridical Science.
-In her spare time Danika is an avid music listener, cherishes time outdoors, is passionate about cooking especially for those near and dear and even dabbles in the arts through playing the violin and painting.
+At the end of her school career, she plans to graduate with a JSD, Doctor of Juridical Science.
+In her spare time, Danika is an avid music listener, cherishes time outdoors, is passionate about cooking, especially for those she loves, and even dabbles in the arts through playing the violin and painting.
 The most important thing to her is developing a community that pushes society forward, recognizing that having opposing views is crucial and that our world is nowhere near as black and white as we may assume at times.
-She is honored to serve the county and looks forward to participating on the BiblioTech Student Advisory Board.
+She is honored to serve the County and looks forward to participating in the BiblioTech Student Advisory Board.